Ferruccio Lamborghini: Legacy

 All of Ferruccio Lamborghini's companies continue to operate today in one form or another.
 His son, Tonino, designs a collection of clothing and accessories under the Tonino Lamborghini brand, as well as designing the Town Life, an electric microcar which was revealed at the Bologna Motor Show in 1999.
 Ferruccio's daughter, Patrizia Lamborghini, runs the Lamborghini winery on his Umbria estate.
-In 1995 Ferruccio's son Tonino opened a museum that honors Lamborghini's legacy, the Centro Studi e Ricerche Ferruccio Lamborghini in Dosso (Ferrara), which was moved to Argelato (Bologna) in 2014 with the new name Ferruccio Lamborghini Museum.
+In 1995 Ferruccio's son Tonino opened a museum that honors Lamborghini's legacy, the Centro Studi e Ricerche Ferruccio Lamborghini in Dosso (Ferrara), which was moved to Argelato (Bologna) in 2014 with the new name Museo Lamborghini.

+Cinema

-Ferruccio Lamborghini was played by Frank Grillo in the 2022 biographical film Lamborghini: The Man Behind the Legend.
+2022: Lamborghini: The Man Behind the Legend, biographical film of Lamborghini.